shaynefortier/web-img-optimizer/README.md

 ### Linux

-Just place the script to an image folder than use this command:
+Just place the script to an image folder then use this command:

 ```
 ./img-optimizer.sh